tbrlpld/100-days-of-code/log.md

 ### Thoughts
 This is really complex.
-Main use case for async is to let the current thread do other work, while it is waiting for the reponse of an outside resource.
+Main use case for async is to let the current thread do other work, while it is waiting for the response of an outside resource.

 ### Link(s)
 1. [Day 21 Commit — #100DaysOfWeb In Python](https://github.com/tbrlpld/100daysofweb-with-python-course/commit/e6a8581656a2161a78a87ba39c987fcf2cd44b66)